C-Store: Promote Smarter and More Profitably with Effective Forecasting, Modeling, and Design

 With an average transaction count of 1,100 shoppers per store per day (NACS), every visit presents an opportunity for the convenience store to deliver shopper satisfaction, learn something about shopper response, obtain customer insights, and earn a fair margin.

-Do you track and understand the signals your guests send you every day from their store purchases?
-How completely do you evaluate their promotional responses?
 There are crucial insights embedded in POS transaction data that can be applied to the planning process to deliver a reliable forecast.
 Promotional and regular price purchases, basket composition, lift and interaction effects may be detected in aggregate data and used to set the right promotional depth and timing.

 A reliable forecast, powered by machine learning, lets you answer a host of promotion planning questions, like: